syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/searching.md

 The Syncfusion ASP.NET MVC Grid includes a powerful built-in searching feature that allows users to search for specific data within the grid.
 This feature enables efficient filtering of grid records based on user-defined search criteria, making it easier to locate and display relevant information.
 Whether you have a large dataset or simply need to find specific records quickly, the search feature provides a convenient solution.

+To set the [allowSearching](https://ej2.syncfusion.com/vue/documentation/api/grid/column/#allowsearching) property to true to enable the searching feature in the grid.

 To further enhance the search functionality, you can integrate a search text box directly into the grid's toolbar.
 This allows users to enter search criteria conveniently within the grid interface.
 To add the search item to the grid's toolbar, use the [Toolbar](https://help.syncfusion.com/cr/aspnetmvc-js2/syncfusion.ej2.grids.grid.html#Syncfusion_EJ2_Grids_Grid_Toolbar) property and add **Search** item.

 {% tabs %}